Note: The application deadline for this award has been extended to October 17, 2014.

 The award recipient will receive $2500, and up to two runners-up will each receive $1250 at a recognition reception.
 All recipients will be asked to present their work to the campus community.

 The awardees may be asked to assume a leadership role in promoting online instruction at Texas State and serve on the award selection committee.

 Purpose of Award

 The award will recognize and reward superior online teaching, provide models of excellence for fellow faculty, and encourage all faculty to continue to improve and advance their online teaching pedagogy.

 To nominate yourself for the award, follow the submission directions below to complete a nomination form and documentation for one online course you are teaching in Fall 2013, Spring 2014, or Summer 2014.
 It is recommended that you review the nomination form and documentation requirements well in advance of submission.

-The deadline for submission of this form is September 15, 2014.
+The deadline for submission of this form has been extended to October 17, 2014.

 Note: You will be required to provide access to a course site that allows judges to assess the quality and frequency of your interaction with students.